fssa-batch3/bhavanasi.ramalinga__web_project/README.md

 - Scenario 1: Successfully edit account details
   - Steps:
     1. Log in as a Customer.
-    2. Navigate to the account page.
+    2. click the "PRofile Icon"  Navigate to the account page .
     3. Click the "Edit Account" button.
-    4. Update the account details such as name and address.
+    4. Update the account details such as name, phone number and address.
     5. Click the "submit" button.
 - Expected Result:
     - The user's account details are updated.